“Mickey Mouse has grown up a cow”—David Bowie, 1971

-Accordingly, my main modes of practice oscillate between sound, text and performance.
+Pursuing this approach, my main modes of practice oscillate between sound, text and performance.
 These modes are often combined, glued together by images or symbols.
-Alongside this, walking is a constant, productive inspiration.
-Around 1999, I began to focus on location-based ambulant sound as a form of memory.
-This has shaped a lot of my subsequent activity.
-Examples of this work are my series of DisplacementActivities, a form of trans-locational performance, and work on Adje Both’s Sounds of Teotihuacan, GPS-based acoustic archaeology.
+Alongside this, walking is a constant and productive inspiration.
+Around 1999, I began to focus on location-based ambulant sound as a form of memory, and this began to shape a lot of my subsequent activity.
+Examples of this work are my series of DisplacementActivities, a form of trans-locational performance, and work more recent on Sounds of Teotihuacan, a calmer form of GPS-based acoustic archaeology.
+The latest experiment along these lines, is literally along lines: The Barrow Alignment, which traces lines to and from Barrow Park in relation to the declination of magnetic north.

 vimeo: simon bradley